LibrariesHacked/helibtech/index.md

 Paul Verlander  is an information professional with over 15 years’ experience in Higher Education managing systems, collections and research support.
 Paul currently works in public libraries during a carers career break.

 Dave Rowe is an experienced software developer and creator of the award winning Libraries Hacked site.

+## Contribute to HELibTech

+HELibTech is a **community resource.** The strength of our site is in drawing together resources and expertise from across the library community.
+We actively encourage contributions for new content from all those with an interest in library technology.

+We welcome the following contributions:

+* Proposals for new topics not currently covered
+* Corrections / edits / enhancements to existing pages - if you spot something wrong or feel you can improve please tell us!
+* Feature articles on initiatives from your institution or your experience of working with particular technologies
+* Product reviews and tips articles on using particular solutions
+* News items including promoting relevant events.

+Whatever your role either working in libraries or if you work for a technology supplier we would be keen to here from you.

+If you would like to contribute to HELibTech please contact [Paul Verlander ](paulverlander@gmail.com)HELibTech Community Editor.